Viewpoint

 No

-To highlight, there are four major differences between FedNow® and RTP®:
+To highlight, there three major differences between FedNow® and RTP®:

 1. They are operated by two different organizations.
 The Clearing House operates RTP® whereas the Federal Reserve operates FedNow®.